-A favorite winter pastime is ice skating and New York has many ice skating rinks to choose from.
+If you’re looking for active things to do in NYC, a favorite winter pastime is ice skating.
+There are many ice skating rinks in New York to choose from.

 In addition to the rinks at the Rockefeller Center and Bryant Park, the Wollman Rink and Lasker Rink in Central Park are some of the most popular options.
 Conservatory Water offers free skating when the conditions allow.
 There’s also a rooftop rink on the skyline at The William Vale.

 Things to do in New York City in February

 15. Celebrate Valentine’s Day in NYC with chocolates, champagne, dinner cruises and more

 If you’re looking for ideas of how best to celebrate Valentine’s Day on February 14th, then New York City won’t disappoint.
 There are so many ways to spend a romantic day or night with your loved one – including a sunset cruise on the Hudson River that comes complete with chocolates and champagne.